BTS: Lyrical themes

-Themes explored in BTS' discography range from exploring "the troubles and anxieties of school-age youth" to "themes like love, friendship, loss, death, and more."
+Themes explored in BTS's discography range from exploring "the troubles and anxieties of school-age youth" to "themes like love, friendship, loss, death, and more".
 Early BTS songs, such as "No More Dream" and "N.O" from their school trilogy, were described by Tamar Herman as motivated by personal experiences with South Korea's rigid approach to education and called for change to the educational system and societal expectations.
 The members' experiences with South Korean youth culture also inspired the songs "Dope" and "Silver Spoon" (Korean: 뱁새; RR: Baepsae) from their youth trilogy.
 These songs reference generational disparity and millennials giving up romantic relationships, marriage, children, proper employment, homes, and social life in the face of economic difficulties and societal ills while facing condemnation from the media and older generations.
 The group's label dubbed The Most Beautiful Moment in Life: Young Forever, the conclusion to their youth trilogy, "a special album that marks the conclusion of the epic journey of the series, containing the last stories told by young people who, despite an uncertain and insecure reality (The Most Beautiful Moment in Life Pt.
 1) continue to surge forward (The Most Beautiful Moment in Life Pt.
 2)."
 Wings focused on mental health, criticisms of the K-pop "idol" scene, and delivering a female empowerment message.
 The Love Yourself series introduced new themes regarding youth culture in South Korea, including the excitement of love, pain of farewell, and enlightenment of self-love.
-According to Kathy Sprinkel, BTS' 2020 "quarantine album" Be "chronicles the group's coming to terms with a suddenly new reality and offers support for their listeners going through the same upheaval and uncertainty".
+According to Kathy Sprinkel, BTS's 2020 "quarantine album" Be "chronicles the group's coming to terms with a suddenly new reality and offers support for their listeners going through the same upheaval and uncertainty".

-BTS' lyrics have also addressed topics outside youth culture.
+BTS's lyrics have also addressed topics outside youth culture.
 The song "Am I Wrong" from Wings questioned societal apathy towards changing the status quo; the lyric "We're all dogs and pigs / we become dogs because we're angry" appeared to reference South Korean Ministry of Education official Na Hyang-wook, who advocated a caste system for the country and who reportedly described average people as "dogs and pigs".
 BTS released the song amid the 2016 South Korean political scandal that resulted in the impeachment of president Park Geun-hye.
 RM and Suga's personal struggles with mental health have inspired some of their music.
 "Not Today" from 2017's You Never Walk Alone is an anti-establishment anthem, urging "all the underdogs in the world" to keep fighting, and "Spring Day" honored the victims of the Sewol Ferry tragedy.
 Journalist Jeff Benjamin praised BTS in Fuse for "speak[ing] honestly about topics they deem important, even in a conservative society".
 Former South Korean president Moon Jae-in said: "Each of the seven members sings in a way that is true to himself and the life he wants to live.
 Their melody and lyrics transcend regional borders, language, culture, and institutions."